 James was born in Swaffham in 1824 and was baptised there on the 29th May.
 On 10th August 1849 he married Ellen FOX at Middleton, Norfolk.
-James and Ellen had six children, the first four all died in infancy.
-Mary A BURTON, born 1859 married James RYER 1876 in Middleton.
-John married Laura Jane VALENTINE, in 1890, they had five children.
+James and Ellen had seven children, four died in infancy.
+George married Elizabeth and lived in East Ham, Essex they had three children.
+Mary Ann, born 1859 married James RYE 1876 in Middleton.
+Mary Ann and James had 19 children.
+One of their sons, Ernest Edward RYE died in Palestine in 1917.
+He was a Private in 5th Battalion RNorfolk Regiment and died of wounds on 21 April 1917.
+He is commemorated on the War Memorial in Middleton.
+Ernest Edward RYE John married Laura Jane VALENTINE, in 1890, they had five children.
 The eldest son, Claude Valentine BURTON was killed in action on 23rd August 1915 at Gallipoli.
 Claude had been with the 1st/5th Battalion Norfolk Regiment.
 He is remembered on the War Memorial in King's Lynn and also on the Helles Memorial in Turkey.
-Claude Valentine Burton
+Claude Valentine BURTON

 Thomas was born in Swaffham on 19th February 1827 and baptised there on 8th April that year.
 On 28th March 1848 Thomas faced trial at the County Assizes.
 He was accused of robbery with violence but found "Not Guilty".
 On 10th May 1850 a boy named Richard George Burton PORTER was born in Swaffham, he was baptised there on 14th July and recorded as the base born child of Mary PORTER.
 Thomas was most likely the father of this child as in 1851 he married Mary Porter in Swaffham.
 On the 1851 census of Swaffham Thomas is recorded as being a blacksmith and a prisoner in the Jail at Swaffham so this is likely why he and Mary didn't marry before the birth of the Richard.
 On 10th July 1852 another child, George was born and baptised on 4th August, followed by Alethia born 21st September and baptised on 11th October.
 In 1861 the census shows that Thomas and Mary were living at St Leonards, Shoreditch, Middlesex.
 Living with them is Mary's widowed father,Dennis PORTER and their son George but no mention of Richard or Alethia.
 I can find no other records of this family yet.